gadigidi/gray_fifo/README.txt

 It is intended for educational purposes to practice design and verification concepts.

 ## Simulation Environment
-All simulation and verification for this project was developed and validated
+All simulation and verification for this project was developed and simulated
 on EDA Playground, an online SystemVerilog/UVM environment.

 ## Design Description